MapSurferNET/MapSurfer.NET-Docs/usermanual/webservices/monitoring-web-service-performance.md

 ## Web Map Service (WMS)

-At the moment MapSurfer.NET does not provide any tool to monitor the performance of a Web Map Service.
+At the moment MapSurfer.NET does not provide any specific performance counters to monitor the performance of a Web Map Service.
+If you are hosting your application in IIS, you can use default ASP.NET [performance counters](https://msdn.microsoft.com/en-us/library/fxk122b4%28v=vs.140%29.aspx).

-> %!IMPORTANT IMPORTANT:!% Note that the user running a web service requires access rights > to write the Performance counters.
+> %!IMPORTANT IMPORTANT:!% Note that the user running a web service requires access rights to write the Performance counters.